zhaofengli/colmena/README.md

 ```

 The full set of options can be found at `src/nix/eval.nix`.
-Run `colmena build` in the same directory to build the configuration, or do `colmena apply` to deploy it to all nodes.
+Run `colmena build` in the same directory to build the configuration, or do `colmena apply` to build and deploy it to all nodes.

 ## Tutorial with Flakes